kacperbylicki/netguru_recruitment_movie_api_task/README.md

 # NETGURU Junior Node.js recruitment task

-I've decided to make it as simple as possible, so You will not find any webpack/babel/ts here.
+I've decided to make it as simple as possible, so You'll not find any webpack/babel/ts here.

 ## Table of Contents